Human Oversight Design for AI Systems

 Human oversight design encompasses the architectural patterns, interface designs, and organizational practices that ensure humans maintain meaningful control over AI system decisions — particularly in high-stakes contexts where AI errors can cause significant harm.
 It attempts to answer: how do we keep humans genuinely in charge of AI-assisted decisions, rather than creating the illusion of oversight while the AI effectively decides?

 This problem is not primarily technical.
 It is a design challenge at the intersection of human-computer interaction, organizational behavior, and cognitive psychology.
-The most sophisticated AI system combined with a poorly designed review interface will produce the same failure mode: automation bias leading to uncritical acceptance of AI outputs.

 Which Threat Patterns It Addresses